molguin92/resume/resume.md

 ### KTH Royal Institute of Technology, Sweden | Doctoral Researcher | 09/2017 - Present

 * Designed and built the first reprogrammable and reconfigurable [Edge Computing testbed](https://manuel.olguinmunoz.xyz/projects/expeca_testbed/) in Sweden.
-  * Automated workload orchestration with Python and Docker Swarm.
+  * Automated workload orchestration with Python and Docker Swarm; integrated AWS public cloud with `boto3`.
-  * Integrated AWS public cloud capabilities using the `boto3` Python library.
 * Published research on Augmented Reality and Edge Computing in renowned publications and venues such as [PLOS ONE](https://journals.plos.org/plosone/), [ACM HotMobile](http://www.hotmobile.org/main/), and the [ACM/IEEE Symposium on Edge Computing](http://acm-ieee-sec.org/).
   * In collaboration with the [Elijah Group](https://elijah.cs.cmu.edu/) at Carnegie Mellon University.